Summary

 14. Ethical Deliberation

 The narrative encourages deliberate ethical reflection.
 Evaluating consequences, potential benefits, and responsibilities ensures that actions align with moral principles.
 Furthermore, readers learn that decision-making integrates both practical judgment and ethical awareness.
 By considering the little fish’s promise, the fisherman demonstrates that moral evaluation is crucial before acting.
 Moreover, the story emphasizes that reflective assessment strengthens accountability, foresight, and rationality.
-Consequently, audiences internalize lessons on aligning desire, opportunity, and responsibility through careful ethical deliberation, illustrating how thoughtfulness and integrity guide effective choices across contexts.
+Consequently, audiences internalize lessons on aligning desire, opportunity, and responsibility through careful ethical deliberation.
+This illustrates how thoughtfulness and integrity guide effective choices across contexts.

 15. Risk Management